The UV/optical peak and X-ray brightening in TDE candidate AT2019azh: A case of stream-stream collision and delayed accretion: Physical interpretation

 The above scenario is naturally consistent with the absence of temporal correlation between early X-rays and UV/opticals, since they are produced by different dissipation processes and at very different locations.

-Once the stream-stream collision process was over, the major body of the disk should have formed disk formed around $t\sim$ 250 d.
+Once the stream-stream collision process was over, the major body of the disk should have formed, at around $t\sim$ 200 d.
 The accretion rate has risen to the peak, so does the soft X-ray flux, while hard X-ray photons disappear, probably with the hot corona.